ISO 14001:2015 Environmental Management System Advisory Services

 Documentation – Reflecting the evolution of computer and cloud based systems for running management systems, the revision incorporates the term ‘documented information’, instead of ‘documents’ and ‘records’.
 To align with ISO 9001, the organization will retain the flexibility to determine when ‘procedures’ are needed to ensure effective process control.

 For any organization the degree of change necessary will be dependent upon the maturity and effectiveness of the current management system, organizational structure and practices, therefore an impact analysis/gap assessment is strongly recommended in order to identify realistic resource and time implications.

-Organizations using ISO 9001:2008 Organizations using ISO 9001:2008 are recommended to take the following actions: a) Identify organizational gaps which need to be addressed to meet new requirements.
+Organizations in the process of implementation of ISO 14001:2015 are recommended to take the following actions: a) Identify organizational gaps which need to be addressed to meet new requirements.

 b) Develop an implementation plan.